-In Oregon this year, 950 full and part-time AmeriCorps members of all ages and backgrounds are serving communities across the state through local nonprofits, schools, religious organizations and other groups.
+In Oregon during the 2013-14 program year, about 550 full and part-time AmeriCorps and AmeriCorps VISTA members of all ages and backgrounds are serving communities across the state through local nonprofits, schools, religious organizations and other groups.
 They are tutoring children, coordinating volunteer programs, providing risk prevention presentations, removing non-native species, performing trail and stream bank restorations and accomplishing other goals to improve our communities.

 AmeriCorps*State and National

 Nationally, more than three-quarters of AmeriCorps grant funding goes to Governor-appointed state commissions, like Oregon Volunteers, which in turn distribute and monitor grants to local nonprofits and agencies.
 The other quarter goes to national nonprofits that operate in more than one state.

 In Oregon, local organizations and government entities such as the Forest Grove School District receive AmeriCorps funding through Oregon Volunteers.
 They in turn manage and coordinate a local AmeriCorps program.
 These are called AmeriCorps*State programs.

 National organizations operating an AmeriCorps program in more than one state are called AmeriCorps National programs.
 Examples of AmeriCorps*National - or national directs - in Oregon include Habitat for Humanity and Jesuit Volunteer Corps.